 Skill Set Requirements

-- Intermediate knowledge of SQL
+- SQL knowledge

-- Microsoft SQL Server 2008
+- Familiarity with Microsoft SQL Server Management Studio

-- Microsoft SQL Server Analysis Services
+- Microsoft SQL Server 2016+

 - Microsoft SQL Server Management Studio

 Note: Refer to our Data Integration Overview to learn about data integration basics and tools.